ehabterra/flash/README.md

    find bottlenecks in the code.

 5. How would you monitor and trace issues in a distributed systems environment?
    - Logging and use debugging when possible.
+I have not used OpenTelemetery but it is a perfect option.